zuzanaj/haddocking.github.io/education/HADDOCK-24/HADDOCK-Xlinks-24/index.md

 components of the HADDOCK score are also reported for each cluster on the results web page.

 <a class="prompt prompt-question">Consider the cluster scores and their standard deviations.</a>
-<a class="prompt prompt-question">Is the top ranked cluster significantly better than the second one?
+<a class="prompt prompt-question">Is the top ranked significantly better than the second one?
 (This is also
 reflected in the z-score).</a>

 In case the scores of various clusters are within the standard deviation from each other, all should be considered as a